AND MANAGEMENT DISCUSSION AND ANALYSIS

-The details as required under Section 134(3)(m) read with the Companies (Accounts)Rules 2014 are annexed to this Report as Annexure B' and forms part of it.
+The details as required under Section 134(3)(m) read with the Companies (Accounts)Rules 2014 are annexed to this Report as Annexure 'B' and forms part of it.

-The consolidated financial statements of yourCompany for the Financial Year 2016-17have been prepared in accordance with the Companies Act 2013 (Act) read withthe Rules made thereunder and applicable IndianAccounting Standards.
+CONSOLIDATED FINANCIAL STATEMENTS The consolidated financial statements of yourCompany for the Financial Year 2017-18 have been prepared in accordance with the CompaniesAct 201 3 ("Act") read with the Rules made thereunder and applicable IndianAccounting Standards.
 The Audited consolidated financial statements together withAuditors' Report form part of the Annual Report.

-In compliance with Section 129(3) of the Act and Rule 8 of the Companies (Accounts)Rules 2014 a report on the performance and financial position of each of thesubsidiaries and associate included in the consolidated financial statements is presentedin a separate section in the Annual Report.
+In compliance with Section 1 29(3) of the Act and Rule 8 of the Companies (Accounts)Rules 2014 a report on the performance and financial position of each of thesubsidiaries and associate included in the consolidated financial statements is presentedin a separate section in the Annual Report.
 Please refer AOC-1 annexed to the financialstatements in the Annual Report.

-Pursuant to the provisions of Section 136 of the Act the financial statementsconsolidated financial statements along with relevant documents and separate auditedaccounts in respect of subsidiaries are available on the website of theCompany.
+Pursuant to the provisions of Section 136 of the Act the financial statements andconsolidated financial statements along with relevant documents of the Company andseparate audited accounts in respect of subsidiaries are available on the website of theCompany.

-The Particulars in respect of the deposits covered under Chapter V of the said Act for the financial year ended 31st March 2017 are: (a) Acceptedduring the year - Rs 13.33 Crores; (b) Remained unclaimed as at the end of the year - Rs0.21 Crores; (c) Default in repayment of deposits or payment of interest thereon at thebeginning of the year andat the end of the year - Nil and (d) Details of deposits whichare not in compliance withthe requirements of Chapter V of the said Act- Nil.
+The Particulars in respect of the deposits covered under Chapter V of the said Act forthe Financial Year ended 31st March 2018 are: (a) Accepted during the year - '24.63 Crore; (b) Remained unclaimed as at the end of the year - ' 0.22 Crore; (c) Defaultin repayment of deposits or payment of interest thereon at the beginning of the year andat the end of the year - Nil and (d) Details of deposits which are not in compliance withthe requirements of Chapter V of the said Act- Nil.

 (a) Statutory Auditors and their Report